SeamPose: Repurposing Seams as Capacitive Sensors in a Shirt for Upper-Body Pose Tracking: Discussion, Limitations Future Work

 We evaluated~\theDevice{} extensively in a controlled lab setting as a proof of concept to justify the feasibility of this approach.
 However, there are scenarios that our system needs to be further tested for real-world deployments.
 For instance, while the participants wore their own shirts (different materials with different dielectric constants and long-/short-/no sleeves with different amounts of skin contacts) underneath the shirt, we did not investigate putting clothes over our prototype, which is common when wearing a shirt.

 Moreover, our seam electrodes are capacitive sensors that inherently sense touches and proximity.
 Because the seam electrodes are very small in size, they are very insensitive to changes in even near proximity~\cite{Mocapose,cap-gym-mat}.
+At the signal level, there are no changes in the seam signals when the wearer touches electrically grounded and other objects that could cause electromagnetic (EM) interferences, but there are small (relative to body movements and direct electrode contacts) changes when other objects/people approach the electrodes within about 5cm.
+This finding is consistent with prior work~\cite{Mocapose}.
+As the tracking level, with our real-time pipeline, there is no obvious performance degradation in the above situations.
 However, it remains rather sensitive to touches and direct contact, especially heavy ones causing thread deformation, which may happen during intense exercise or while sleeping.
 Therefore, to deploy the system for everyday pose-tracking wearing experiences, the system needs to be fine-tuned to be robust to these noises.
 We plan to take a data-driven approach to collect more data in these scenarios and update our machine-learning model to handle the noise as mentioned above.

+\theDevice{} focuses on leveraging seams in a shirt for upper body motion estimation.
+Similar to prior work~\cite{Mocapose}, we were only able to evaluate our approach in one shirt with one kind of commonly seen seam placements.
+However, there are many different clothing patterns.
+For example, seam electrodes around the wrists at the sleeve cuffs could improve/enable forearm/palm orientation tracking, respectively.
+The seam pattern we chose has one of the smallest numbers of seams for long-sleeve garments, so we believe that ~\theDevice{} can be generalized to apparel with more seams, which offers more information on upper-body pose for the model to learn.